 A. Test Strips and JMF Adjustment.
 Do not begin full production of the SMA until receiving authorization from the District.
 This authorization will be based on the successful construction of one or more test strips.
 Test strips consist of 50 to 100 tons of SMA produced and placed in accordance with these specifications.
-SMA production that day unless another test strip is needed. test strip one continuous mat.
+Cease SMA production that day unless another test strip is needed.
+Place test strips in one continuous mat.
 The test strip will be included in the first lot for determining density for payment.
 Test strips are incidental to the pay item.